-Klong Muang is a pretty beach area located to the north of Ao Nang, with spectacular views over the Andaman Sea and the closest coastal access to the Ko Hong island group, a protected marine park of astonishing beauty.
-There are three beaches here: Ao Siew, whose most southerly point, Hang Nak cape, was chosen by the Thai royal family as the clifftop location for one of their summer palaces; Klong Muang, which has two sides – a wide sandy stretch to the south, and a narrow strip of sand curving round to the north, that is home to an industrial pier; and, even further north, the wildly beautiful Tupkaek Beach.
+Klong Muang is a pretty beach area located to the north of Ao Nang, with spectacular views over the Andaman Sea and the closest coastal access to the Koh Hong island group, a protected marine park of astonishing beauty.
+There are three beaches in this area: Ao Siew, whose most southerly point, Hang Nak cape, was chosen by the Thai royal family as the clifftop location for one of their summer residences; Klong Muang, which has two sides – a wide sandy stretch to the south, and a narrow strip of sand curving round to the north, that is home to an industrial pier; and, even further north, the wildly beautiful Tupkaek Beach (pictured above).

-Whereas Ao Nang has evolved gradually over 20 years to become an international resort area, Klong Muang and Tupkaek have been developed rapidly in the last few years and, from the outset, only seen top-level investment from the likes of the Sheraton group and now Sofitel and Ritz-Carlton.
+Whereas Ao Nang has evolved gradually over 25 years to become an international resort area, Klong Muang and Tupkaek have been developed rapidly in the last decade and, from the outset, only seen top-level investment from the likes of the Sheraton group (recently sold to Dusit Thani), Sofitel and Ritz-Carlton.

 The accommodation that has been built here and at Tubkaek beach all share the same characteristics: private, luxurious and self-contained.
-The biggest attraction of these hotels, with the Sofitel being the notable exception, is that they (unlike the hotels in Ao Nang) have direct access to the beach.
+The biggest attraction of these hotels, with the Sofitel being the notable exception, is that they have direct access to the beach, unlike the hotels in Ao Nang.
 And, with spas, pools, restaurants and even shops within the grounds, there is no need for guests ever to leave the confines of the resort area.

 And, for the moment, there is no real reason to go outside.